PennLINC/babs/docs/source/walkthrough.rst

 ==========================================
 We'll iteratively use ``babs-submit`` and ``babs-status`` to submit jobs and check job status.

-We first use ``babs-status`` to check how many jobs to complete.
+We first use ``babs-status`` to check the number of jobs we initially expect to finish successfully.
-The list of jobs to complete was determined during ``babs-init``:
+In this example walkthrough, as no initial list was provided, BABS determines this number based on the number of subject/session pairs in the input BIDS dataset.
-As no initial list was provided, BABS dived into the input BIDS dataset, and got the list of subjects and sessions to process.
-As we did not specify required files in the container's configuration YAML file, BABS would not perform extra filtering.
+We did not request extra filtering (based on required files) in our YAML file either, so BABS will submit one job per subject/session pair.

 ..  code-block:: console